What is Sensitivity Reading?

 10 Ways to Trim Word Count

 It’s always a good idea to self-edit, tighten things up, and make every word earn its place in the story.
-It isn’t just about conforming to industry standards—it’s about clarity, pace, and making sure we’re staying focused.
+I recently cut ~20k words from a manuscript, so let’s talk clarity, pace, and focus.

 Book Review: Blood Over Bright Haven